File formats and browsers

 You can also upload your media files by emailing them from your Otago email address on any computer or internet-enabled mobile device.
 Attach your files to an email and send it to firstname.lastname@example.org.
 Find out more about how to upload via email.

 If you’re uploading it's a good idea to check out our copyright and IP page first.
 Please be aware that although UniTube is intended primarily for use by Otago staff and students, uploaded files are available to view on the world wide web unless you select the 'Private' option when uploading.

 You can organise your uploaded files into albums, making it easy for users to locate them.
 For example, you might want to create an album for each of the classes you teach so that students can search by paper code.
 You can even set permissions for each album, allowing specified users to contribute and collaborate.

 You can copy and paste the link to your file to share it with whoever you like.
 You can share your files using social media such as Facebook, or embed them in a web page or in Blackboard.
 Find out more about sharing your files on Blackboard.

 To make files easy to locate when browsing or searching, make sure that they have meaningful names and descriptions.
 You can also tag files with relevant keywords when you edit the file.

 If you want to post your activity on UniTube's Twitter feed, you can select this option when you upload your file.
-You can view recent uploads and comments other UniTubas have posted on the Twitter feed page.
+You can view recent uploads and comments other users have posted on the Unitube Twitter profile.

-You can subscribe to a UniTuba or any one of their albums using RSS.
-You will need an RSS feed reader installed on your computer to do this.
-Click on the orange icon next to the name of a UniTuba or their album and set a notification to alert you by email each time something new is uploaded.
+You can subscribe to media or albums using RSS.
+You will need an RSS feed reader installed on your computer or web browser to do this.
+Click on the orange icon next to the user's name or album and set a notification to alert you by email each time something new is uploaded.